sinky/azur-postmap/README.md

 ```
 [azur-postmap category_name="Reisen"]
 ```
-All posts with a custom field "latlng" and a coordinate like "51.4,7.5" will displayed
+All posts with geolocation within given category will displayed

 ## Recommended CSS